AriFordsham/GHCWiki/commentary/compiler/hoopl/examples.md

          nothing :: CmmNode e x -> Fact x CmmLocalLive -> CmmReplGraph e x nothing _ _ = return Nothing
 ```

+## CmmRewriteAssignments optimization pass

+The `CmmRewriteAssignments` pass was originally written by Edward Z. Yang to perform Cmm optimizations like inlining and sinking.
+However, it turned out to be too slow and was replaced with `CmmSink` pass written by Simon Marlow. `CmmSink` does almost the same things as `CmmRewriteAssignments`, the most notable difference being that the former does not handle loops.
+Code of `CmmRewriteAssignments` is available in [this attachment](/trac/ghc/attachment/wiki/Commentary/Compiler/Hoopl/Examples/CmmRewriteAssignments.hs)[](/trac/ghc/raw-attachment/wiki/Commentary/Compiler/Hoopl/Examples/CmmRewriteAssignments.hs).